hackatbrown/apis/README.md

 	'eta_minute':		-> estimated minute of arrival for next stop
 	'occupancy':		-> current occupancy of shuttle
 	'speed':			-> speed of this shuttle
-	NOTE: if the shuttle is not currently operating, then a response of the form {'id':SHUTTLE_ID, 'loc':0} will be returned
+	*NOTE*: if the shuttle is not currently operating, then a response of the form {'id':SHUTTLE_ID, 'loc':0} will be returned

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -